About MindLog™ Growth Charts

 In addition to being variable, mental growth, like physical growth, occurs in fits and starts.
 A close look at Eve’s growth chart reveals periods of rapid growth followed by periods of slower growth.
 Researchers have observed similar patterns in older children and adolescents.
 MindLog makes it possible for researchers to learn much more about these fits and starts, and can even help Mindloggers build skills for managing their own growth more effectively.

-The higher your score, the longer it will take to see clear evidence of growth in your MindLog chart.
+The higher your score, the longer it will take to see clear evidence of growth in your MindLog growth chart.
 This is because individual development through higher, more complex levels takes longer than development through lower, less complex levels.
-Higher-scoring individuals may be disappointed if their main goal in using MindLog is to watch themselves grow.

-MindLog not only offers meaningful mental stimulation for aging adults, it also provides a powerful way to monitor mental functioning.
-Dr. Dawson plans to monitor her own mental functioning with MindLog as she ages, and we are actively seeking research opportunities in this area.
+Lectical growth also slows as we age, regardless of Lectical level.
+MindLog offers meaningful mental stimulation for aging adults, while providing a powerful way to monitor mental functioning.
+Dr. Dawson is monitoring her own mental functioning with MindLog as she ages, and Lectica is actively seeking research opportunities in this area.